 Paddington Development Trust

-Over the years we have worked alongside thousands of local people opening up opportunities in employment, skills and qualifications, business start-up, volunteering, and influencing the shape of local education, housing and community infrastructure.
-Most recently we have restored and launched Grand Junction @ Saint Mary Magdalene Church a Grade 1 Listed Building and new cultural and community arts centre in the heart of the Westbourne Ward, one of the most disadvantaged localities in the UK.
+Over the years we have worked alongside thousands of local people opening up opportunities in employment, skills and qualifications, business start-up, volunteering, and influencing the shape of local education and community infrastructure.
+Most recently we have opened up the restored and amazing Grand Junction @ Saint Mary Magdalene, London’s newest cultural venue and community arts centre in the heart of Paddington.

-Despite the years of austerity suffered by local communities all over the country, PDT has maintained a continuity of intent and belief in community-based solutions that directly address inequality and poverty and now embraces the Sustainable Development Goals and actions to address the climate crisis and justice for local communities all over the world.
+Despite the devastating impacts of Covid19 and the years of austerity suffered by local communities all over the country, PDT has maintained a continuity of intent and belief in community-based solutions that directly address inequality and poverty and now embraces the Sustainable Development Goals, the Declared Climate Emergency and Social Justice for communities locally, and all over the world.